tzeikob/javascript-patterns/foundational/callback/readme.md

 ### Error handling in a callback

-Another important thing is to be consistent with error handling in callbacks, in case an `error` is thrown the `callback` has always to be called given that error as the first and only argument.
+One important thing with callbacks is to be consistent with error handling, that's it we should take care of any thrown errors either in synchronous or asynchronous operations.
+In case an `error` is thrown the `callback` has always to be immediately called back given that error as the **first** and only argument.
+In asynchronous operations though any `try/catch` should be happening in the asynchronous context, otherwise the thrown error will be swallowed.

 ```javascript
 function operation (input, callback) {